cozy/cozy-stack/docs/jobs.md

   "domain": "me.cozy.localhost",
   "worker": "sendmail",    // worker type name "options": {
-    "priority": 3,         // priority from 1 to 100, higher number is higher priority
     "timeout": 60,         // timeout value in seconds "max_exec_count": 3,   // maximum number of time the job should be executed (including retries) },